Economy of Liechtenstein: History

 Liechtenstein's historical customs union with Austria was dissolved in 1919.
 A customs treaty was signed in 1923 and since its entering into force in 1924, Liechtenstein and Switzerland have been in a customs union with each other and as such the borders between the two countries are open.
 The German village Büsingen am Hochrhein and the Italian village Campione d'Italia also form part of this customs union (the latter albeit in a de facto manner), which is often referred to as the Swiss customs area.

 Liechtenstein utilizes the Swiss franc as its national currency.
 Swiss border police and customs officers secure its frontier with Austria.
 Currently there are 21 Swiss border guards stationed in Liechtenstein and 20 Austrian border guards securing its border (as of 2011).

 Liechtenstein is a member of EFTA, and joined the European Economic Area (EEA) in 1995 in order to benefit from the EU internal market.
 The capitalist economy and tax system make Liechtenstein a safe, trustworthy and success-oriented place for private and business purposes, especially with its highly modern, internationally laid-out infrastructure and close connections to Switzerland.

-The Principality of Liechtenstein has gone through economic and cultural development in the last 50 years like no other Western country.
 In the last half century, Liechtenstein has developed from a mainly agricultural state to one of the most highly industrialized countries in the world.